 ¹⁶For it is not after the fashion of skillfully fabricated stories we have made known to you the power and coming of our Lord Jesus Christ, but we were eye-witnesses of that majesty. ¹⁷For after receiving honor and glory from God the Father, what a voice was brought for him by that majestic glory: “This is my beloved Son, in whom I am well pleased.” ¹⁸And we heard this voice, produced from heaven, when we were with him on the holy mountain. ¹⁹And we have a more sure word of prophecy, to which you would do well to take heed, as to a lamp shining in a dismal place, until the daylight shines through, and the Light Bearer dawns in your hearts, ²⁰knowing this first of all, that no prophecy of scripture arises from personal illumination, ²¹for no prophecy was ever brought by the will of a human being, but rather men spoke from God as they were carried along by the Holy Spirit.

 ¹But false prophets have also arisen among the people, as there will be false teachers among you as well.
-Such people will introduce destructive personal beliefs, and contradicting the master who purchased them, bring upon themselves swift damnation. ²And many will follow their loose ways, because of whom, the way of truth will be disparaged. ³And through materialism they will defraud you with baseless teachings.
+Such people will introduce destructive personal opinions, and contradicting the master who purchased them, bring upon themselves swift damnation. ²And many will follow their loose ways, because of whom, the way of truth will be disparaged. ³And in covetousness they will defraud you with baseless teachings.
 Whose sentence from of old was never idle, nor is their damnation sleeping.

 ¹⁷These are springs without water and clouds driven away by a storm, for whom the absolute blackness of darkness is reserved. ¹⁸For by uttering high sounding but worthless words they entice through the untempered desires of the flesh those just escaping the ones who live in error, ¹⁹promising them freedom, themselves being slaves of seduction.
 For by whatever someone has been defeated, to that he has become a slave.